HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/robot_arm/report.md

 ![targets](images/target.PNG)
 <br>

-where A represents the Actors, Q represents the Critics and done is a binary indicator whether the episode terminated after the given sample observation.
+A represents the Actors, Q represents the Critics and done is a binary indicator whether the episode terminated after the given sample observation.

-At every second time step, the actor is also updated with respect to the loss
+During every second time step, the actor is also updated with respect to the loss
 <br>
 ![actor loss](images/actor_loss.PNG)
 <br>